hayk111/showsourcing/README.md

 # File Structure & guidelines

-At the root of src we have
+At the root of src/app we have

  ```
   - app-root: small folder containing only the root module and root component
-  - features: folder containing feature modules (pages)
+  - common: folder containing big modules like ProductCommonModule, TaskCommonModule.
   - core: folder containing essential classes on which the application is based
-  - common: folder containing big modules like ProductCommonModule, TaskCommonModule.
+  - features: folder containing feature modules (pages)
   - shared: folder containing modules shared.
-The sharedModule contains them all.
+The SharedModule contains them all.
   - theming: contains the global styles
   - utils: contains some utils used throughout the app
  ```